chrislewisdev/gba-pseudo-3d/README.md

 This code is largely based off of my team's [GBA Jam 2024](https://itch.io/jam/gbajam24) entry, [Sleep Paradox](https://staticlinkage.itch.io/sleep-paradox).

+## Controls

+- Arrow keys - move camera
+- A/B - zoom in/out
+- L - switch between moving the camera angle and moving the camera position

 ## Credits

 I probably never would have been able to figure all this out without discovering this [Sonic Battle (GBA) Renderer Series](https://fouramgames.com/blog/sonic-battle-renderer) by 4AM Games.
 They also have a demo written for PC/web: https://github.com/Ohmnivore/battle.